KenKundert/networth/README.rst

 **0.6 (2020-01-08)**:
     - Added --prices and --clear-cache command line options.
-    - Support using a proxy
+    - Support using a proxy.

 **0.5 (2019-07-18)**: